Munees11/Auto-MPG-prediction/README.md

 • Numpy, Pandas, Matplotlib, Seaborn libraries have been used for Data Cleaning, Exploratory Data Analysis, and Data Visualization.

+• Categorical Features are encoded using OneHotEncoder and LabelEncoder.

-• Feature Scaling and Selection Techniques have been performed.
+• Feature Scaling, and Feature Selection Techniques have been performed.

 • Linear Regression, Support Vector Regressor, Random forest Regressor, Gradient boosting Regressor model have been used to predict the mpg values.